Charles Norman Shay: Retirement

-Charles and his wife Lilli lived together in Vienna, visiting Shay's original hometown on Indian Island in Maine in the summers.
+Shay and his wife Lilli lived together in Vienna, visiting Shay's original hometown on Indian Island in Maine in the summers.
 Charles and Lilli officially relocated to Indian Island in 2003, but unfortunately Lilli fell ill almost immediately.
 She died shortly after.

 Shay has also renovated the two-story wooden "Teepee" on Native Island that his aunt Lucy Nicolar Poolaw and her Kiowa Indian husband Chief Bruce Poolaw built as a novelty shop and to sell Lucy's handmade baskets.
 Shay has restored the site as a small Family Museum.

-Charles Norman Shay is an elder member of the Penobscot tribe of Maine.
+He is an elder member of the Penobscot tribe of Maine.
 Also known as the Penawahpskewi, the people of the Penobscot Nation are federally recognized.
 The tribe is part of the Wabanaki group, located in Maine, New Brunswick, and Nova Scotia.
-Shay lives in the community of the Native Americans reservation where he spent his childhood on Penobscot Island, opposite Old Town, Maine.
+Shay lived until 2018 in the community of the Native Americans reservation where he spent his childhood on Penobscot Island, opposite Old Town, Maine.
 In his retirement, Shay played a big role in the installment of National Native American Veterans Day.

-In 2021, Shay was reported to be living in France, as the only veteran to attend the D-Day commemoration.
+Shay moved to France in 2018 and "During the COVID-19 pandemic in 2020-21, coming from his nearby home, he was among the few veterans able to attend commemorations.
+He stood up for all others who could not make the trip amid restrictions."

+He turned 100 on June 27, 2024.